bhodrolok/bhodrolok.github.io/content/_index.md

 loring bleeding edge front-end designs, I'm always eager to learn and stay up-to-date with the lates t technologies.

-Apart from all that, you'll find me exploring the wonderful City of Calgary, going hiking in the Roc kies and enjoying the great outdoors.
-I'm always a huge fan of football (BVB since 2011) and cricket (KKR since 2008)!
+Apart from all that, you'll find me exploring the wonderful City of Calgary, going hiking in the Rockies and enjoying the great outdoors.
+I'm also a huge fan of football (BVB since 2011) and cricket (KKR since 2008)!

 Thanks for stopping by!